guillaumebrunerie/guillaumebrunerie.github.io/index.md

 ![](picture2.jpg)

-My name is Guillaume Brunerie and I’m a game client and tools developer at [ELK Studios](https://www.elk-studios.com){.secondarylink} in Stockholm since October 2020.
+My name is Guillaume Brunerie and I’m a game developer at [ELK Studios](https://www.elk-studios.com){.secondarylink} in Stockholm since October 2020.
+I am working on developping new animation tools and on programming new games on both the logic and client sides.

 You can try out ELK Studios’ games [here](https://www.elk-studios.com/games/){.secondarylink} and play my other games (developed independently) on [my itch.io page](https://latcarf.itch.io).